 In these examples, there’s zero fade around the temples, creating sharp, unnatural hairlines:

 This second example is particularly bad.
 Most men — even those who don’t have male pattern baldness — have slight recesses at the temples.
 This hairline veers downwards too early, so his hairline is almost in line with his eyebrows.
 The sideburns are also too thick, and the pigment is too dark (more on pigment choice later).

-Some tattoo artists have branched out into scalp micropigmentation to cater for this growing market trend.
+Some tattoo artists have branched into scalp micropigmentation to cater to this growing market trend.
 But standard tattooing requires different equipment to SMP.
 SMP requires extremely fine needles — the dots should be less than 1mm in diameter .
 So your technician must use the right needle for this delicate procedure.

 It’s good practice to use a single-pronged needle for finer areas on the scalp, such as the hairline.
 Up to six-pronged needles can then be used across the rest of the scalp, provided good technique guidelines are followed .

 Your safety is also at risk if your technician uses the wrong needle or equipment.
-According to the ISHRS, there’s a chance of blood borne disease transmission if the incorrect needles are used .
+According to the ISHRS, there’s a chance of blood-borne disease transmission if the incorrect needles are used .
 So make sure your chosen clinic adheres to safety standards.

 It can be tricky to choose the right person to perform your SMP procedure.
 They need the skill to create a hairline that enhances your look and makes you feel confident.